(FAQs)

 (7) If the sale goes through, will Polytechnic School develop all 78 acres?

 No. In the October 11 letter announcing the agreement, Poly stated that it would “utilize the same general footprint as the [Nuccio’s] nursery.”
 That footprint is about 13 acres of relatively flat land in the southeast corner of the property adjacent to Chaney Trail.
 The remaining 65 acres to the west and north of the existing nursery is native wildlands, with significant ridgelines and canyons.
 Much of this area fall within the County-designated Altadena Foothills and Arroyos Significant Ecological Area (SEA), and associated Hillside Management Areas (HMA).
 Development within SEAs and HMAs can be approved by the County but comes with additional mitigation costs.
-AW asserts that the elements listed in FAQ #10 comprise a sports complex, and that even if limited to 13 acres, such a development will substantially degrade the environmental and recreational value of the remaining. woodlands — and the surrounding foothills and National Forest.
+AW asserts that the elements listed in FAQ #10 comprise a sports complex, and that even if limited to 13 acres, such a development will substantially degrade the environmental and recreational value of the remaining. woodlands — and the surrounding foothills and Angeles National Forest/San Gabriel Mountains National Monument.

 (8) Will the public still have access to the existing trail easement?